Japanese Blanket Brands: Cozy Picks for Year-Round Comfort

 The Essence of Japanese Blankets

-• Gauze blankets (ガーゼケット) use three to six layers of breathable cotton—three or four layers for summer, five or six for spring and autumn.
+- Gauze blankets feature three to six layers of airy cotton — three or four for summer, five or six for the gentle chill of spring or autumn.

-• Wool and synthetic blends add insulation while remaining light enough for layering.
+- Wool and synthetic blends provide subtle insulation while remaining light enough for daily layering.

 Best Japanese Blanket Brands